iCliniq Logo

 Desmoid tumors are abnormal growths that originate from the connective tissue.
 Read more about the causes, symptoms, and treatment options for a desmoid tumor.

+Tumors are abnormal growths of tissues and can be found in any part of the body.
+It can be cancerous or noncancerous.
+Desmoid tumors are noncancerous and present in the connective tissues.
+Most commonly, they are found in the abdomen, legs, and arms.
 They are not like fatty tumors.
-Fatty tumors will grow under the skin and are called lipomas, but desmoids tumors grow in the connective tissues that form the ligaments and tendons.
-"Desmoid" has been derived from the Greek word "Desmos," meaning tendon or band-like.
+Fatty tumors will grow under the skin and are called lipomas, but desmoid tumors grow in the connective tissues that form the ligaments and tendons.
+"Desmoid" derives from the Greek word "Desmos," meaning tendon or band-like.
+There are various terms for this tumor, as follows:

-Hereditary desmoid disease
+• Hereditary desmoid disease.

-Familial infiltrative fibromatosis
+• Familial infiltrative fibromatosis.

 Desmoid tumors can be slow-growing and do not require immediate treatment, or they can grow quickly and require surgery, radiation therapy, chemotherapy, or other drugs for treatment.

-Sex - These tumors are more commonly known to occur in women post-childbirth.
+• Sex: These tumors are more commonly known to occur in women post-childbirth.
 The frequency is twice in females when compared to males.
 In children, the incidence related to gender is equal.

 The symptoms of desmoid tumors depend on the involved site.
 Desmoid tumors most often happen in the abdomen, arms, and legs, and they can be found anywhere in the body.
 The most commonly observed symptoms are as follows:

-Swelling or presence of any mass
+• Swelling or presence of any mass.

-Pain, especially n the affected area
+• Pain, especially in the affected area.

-There can be a loss of function in the affected area
+• There can be a loss of function in the affected area.

 The cause of desmoid tumors is not yet clear.
 The explained mechanism is that these tumors may form because of alteration in the DNA of connective tissue.

-2. Genetic syndromes causing colon polyps like in people having familial adenomatous polyposis (FAP).
+2. Genetic syndromes causing colon polyps, like in people having familial adenomatous polyposis (FAP).

-4. Individuals who have had recent injury or surgery.
+3. Individuals who have had recent injury or surgery.

 When you visit your physician, specific questions will be asked to know about your symptoms and medical history, and later, the following examinations will be done to come to a diagnosis and stage the disease along with planning the treatment: